 As it turns out, consumer data is worth a lot of money.
 The average email address is worth $89 to a brand over time, so it makes sense that they are willing to pay for that kind of information.
-In 2012, the data brokering industry generated $150 billion in revenue – that’s twice the size of the entire intelligence budget of the United States government.
 Now, data brokering is a $200 billion industry, and it isn’t showing any signs of becoming any less profitable.

 If you fall into the category of consumers uncomfortable with having their data collected, you’ll find this next section helpful.